tzaranek/SpeechV/README.md

 3. Run `web-ext run`.
 This starts a special firefox, which will start up SpeechV

-## Getting familiar with SpeechV

-### The tutorial and command list can be found [here](https://tzaranek.github.io "SpeechV Documentation") or by saying "help" while using SpeechV.
+4. Say "help" to open a tutorial page.
+You can also visit speechv/extension/help_menus/help.html instead

 # Developer Information

-## Running release version

-Following launch steps entitled "How to start SpeechV" in README.md launches the application as intended for the end-user.
-It will launch a GUI that displays the state of the application.
-The possible states are:

-    NAVIGATE - "Normal" command mode.
-The majority of commands are issued through here INSERT - Sends raw text to the top application.
-Used for voice to text typing.
-    FOLLOW - Awaiting letters to follow a button in Firefox or Word.
+A more technical explanation is appropriate for developers.
+However, if you're a user, you should instead look at the tutorial (say "help" on SpeechV startup)

+## Design Approach

+Like Vim, SpeechV provides enhanced navigation by interpreting input through the lens of the "current mode."
+This mode-based approach pervades all aspects of SpeechV's design.
+For example, some commands like "follow" are shown to the user in the guise of a multi-part command, yet the implementation leverages an internal mode, which is abstracted away from the user (in this case "follow mode").
+To understand SpeechV, you must understand the modes:

+* *NAVIGATE* - Input is handled according to the first "word" in the chunk of speech being processed.
+This first "word", called the *command*, is then compared with a dictionary of known commands.
+Externally visible
+* *INSERT* - Input is sent directly to the top application, unless it is a command to switch modes.
+Externally visible
+* *FOLLOW* - Input is expected to be an argument for the "follow" command.
+Internally visible
-    SETTINGS - Displays the settings menu and permits abbreviated settings commands.
+* *SETTINGS* - Displays the settings menu and permits abbreviated settings commands.
+Externally visible
-    SLEEPING - Ignores any spoken commands until woken by a wake word.
+* *STANDBY* - Ignores any spoken commands until woken by a wake word.
+Externally Visible
-    HELP - Displays the help menu.

-Firefox will also launch, and due to issues that we encountered with Firefox native messaging, this is the only instance of firefox that we can control using SpeechV (but new tabs are okay!)
+* *SETTINGS* - Input is used to navigate the settings menus

 ## Using the debugger

-Debugging SpeechV using voice commands is time consuming and cumbersome, and so running SpeechV by running debug.py will open up a debugging shell in addition to the GUI and Firefox.
-By using the debugger, you have the ability to type commands instead of speaking them.
-The debugger works as follows:
+For developers, the voice interface is inherently cumbersome.
+The debugging interface cuts out speech processing and replaces it with a textual, terminal-based interface that significantly streamlines development, both in terms of time and ease.

+However, there is one quirk to the debugging interface: SpeechV commands operate on the foremost application, but when using the debugging interface, the command line must be on top.
+To work around this limitation, the following steps are executed on each command:
-- The debugger issues one alt-tab to focus on another window
+1. The debugger issues one alt-tab, placing the most second most recently used application on top
-    - In order to ensure subsequent commands are directed at a specific application (e.g. Word) use "Focus word" first.
+2. The command is executed in full
-- The debugger issues the typed command to the switched to application.
+3. The debugger issues a "focus" onto the command prompt, placing control back on the debugging interface
-- The debugger focuses back on the command prompt to await the next command.

 The debugger also has the ability to run "test cases" which are files consisting of series of commands in the batch_input folder.
 To run a test case, use "debug batch `<file>`" When running a test, the debugger will not do any alt-tabbing or focusing back to the command prompt between individual commands in the test case.

-While the debugger is running, a temporary DEBUG_FLAG file will be created in the root folder.
-While a batch input is running, a temporary BATCH_FLAG will be created in the root folder.

 ## Settings